Roofer Job Description

 There may be other required degrees or certifications needed for this job.
 The below info shows you the most commonly desired education level from employers when hiring for this job.

-- Bachelor Of Arts (b.a.)
-In History
+- Bachelor of Arts (b.a.) in History

-- Bachelor Of Arts (b.a.)
-In Business Administration - Business Administration And Management
+- Bachelor of Arts (b.a.) in Business Administration - Business Administration and Management

-- Bachelor Of Business Administration (b.b.a.)
+- Bachelor of Business Administration (b.b.a.)

-- Associate Degree In Physics
+- Associate Degree in Physics

 Career Paths for Roofer